Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Ford Escape insurance rates

-The average insurance costs for a Ford Escape is $238 a month — or $2,136 a year.
+The average insurance costs for a Ford Escape is $238 a month or $2,136 a year.
 Your actual cost could be more or less depending on your driving record, the number of miles you drive in a year and other factors.
-To determine our estimated cost, we aggregated quotes from insurance companies using this profile:

 You could save money on car insurance for your Ford Escape if it comes equipped with these safety features.

 - Anti-lock brakes

 How safe is the Ford Escape?

 The 2017 model of the Ford Escape has been evaluated by the Insurance Institute for Highway Safety (IIHS) and the National Highway Traffic Safety Administration (NHTSA) for safety ratings.
 The Ford Escape was awarded four stars, out of five, for the rollover crash test by the NHTSA.
 The latest model as awarded a 5-Star Overall Safety Rating by the NHTSA.
 According to the IIHS, the small overall front test of the Ford Escape was rated as acceptable, while the other crash tests were deemed good, the highest rating possible.
 The Ford Edge also has basic front crash prevention, based on the evaluation by IIHS.

 The National Insurance Crime Bureau named Ford Edge has the most stolen SUV from 2010 to 2013.
 There were approximately 1,421 Ford Edge thefts during that time period.

 The Ford Escape has been around since 2001 and is currently in its third generation.
 The compact SUV is known for its agile handling and fuel efficient turbocharged engine.
 In 2015, there were over 306,000 models sold in the United States.

 From a price standpoint, the Ford Escape ranks right in the middle of our list of the 360 priciest car models to insure.
 Explore insurance rates to find the best deal for you.